danielwu68/aws-deeplens-hack/README.md

 /dev/mmcblk2p1: UUID="cebcb1b8-927d-441e-a899-728c541d80c1" TYPE="ext2"```
 ```

-Add the following entry to `/etc/fstab`.
-Note the `nofail` option which allows the OS to contiue boot sequence in case
+Add the following entry (update the UUID accordingly) to `/etc/fstab`.
+Note the `nofail` option which allows the OS to
-the SD card is not present or damaged.
+contiue boot sequence in case the SD card is not present or damaged.
 ```
 UUID=cebcb1b8-927d-441e-a899-728c541d80c1       /mnt/ext        ext4    defaults,nofail 0       2
 ```